pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 Evolving a new high-level language from Rust.

-I'm going to be describing just the kernel of a new language, which I'm going to call Airy because it's high-level and everywhere, and it's easier than saying
+I'm going to be describing a "borrow inferrer", and I'm going to call it Airy because it's high-level, everwhere in the language, and shorter and clearer than "the reference inferrer".
-"the reference inference algorithm" every time I mention it.

-So, I liked pipes and the idea of a high-level Rust for a while before I finally started learning Rust.
-Soon after that,
-looking at the move syntax sparked my imagination.
+## Begin

+So, I realised a while back that pipes in functional languages like Gleam require functions to return values, but I didn't really know where that would go, and then several weeks after that looking at Rust's move syntax suddenly sparked my imagination.

 ```
 fn main() -> Nil {